mvilrokx/autd-js-front-end-dev-guide/chapter-4/README.md

 If you cannot remember having used ```require``` in your code, well, you are right, you didn't.
 This error is coming from our compiled code, not from our source code.
 And this is raising an interesting problem: how do I know which line in my source code is responsible for this error in the compiled code?
 In other words, how does the source code map to the compiled code?

 ## Source Maps
 Of course the JavaScript community has a solution for this issue.
 "Source Maps" map your source code to your compiled code so that you can keep writing ES2015 code at development time, run ES5 code (compiled by Babel) in the browser, and still see where in the source code the error comes from (even though the browser never gets to see the actual source code).
-This feature is actually build into Babel and can easily be switched on by using the ```-s``` or ```--source-maps``` flag, so lets add this to our ```package.json``` watch script:
+This feature is actually built into Babel and can easily be switched on by using the ```-s``` or ```--source-maps``` flag, so let's add this to our ```package.json``` watch script:

 ```JSON
     "watch": "babel -w src -d dist -s"
 ```

 At this point, you do actually have to stop Babel in the terminal that is "watching" and restart it.
-Babel watch does only watch changes in JavaScript, not in the actual Babel configuration.
+Babel only watches for changes in the JavaScript code, not in the actual Babel configuration.
 In order to pick up the fact that you now also want to generate Source Maps, you have to stop and restart watch:

 ```bash
 $ npm run watch